MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-lakehouse.md

 1. Select **Advanced**.

 1. Two ingestion modes are available for a lakehouse destination.
-Configure these modes to optimize how Fabric event streams writes to the lakehouse, based on your scenario.
+Based on your scenario, configure these modes to optimize how Fabric event streams writes to the lakehouse.

    - **Minimum rows** is the minimum number of rows that the lakehouse ingests in a single file.
 The minimum is 1 row, and the maximum is 2 million rows per file.
 The smaller the minimum number of rows, the more files the lakehouse creates during ingestion.